Roasted Delicata Squash with Rosemary

 “Oh my God!
 That peach was amazing!”
 Yeah, we’ve all said it.
 But how often will, “Can you believe this buttercup squash?!” escape our lips with the same eye rolling enthusiasm.

 But life shouldn’t be all moaning and groaning.
 Sometimes a heartfelt, “Mmmmm…” is a nice change of pace.
 Plus, it helps give the moans a little more meaning.
 A bit of perspective.

 How to Cook Roasted Delicata Squash

 Delicata squash is one of those, “Mmmmms”.
 After roasting, the flesh is tender and sweet.
 They have a wonderfully thin skin which needs no peeling or removing.
 The thin skin makes preparation easier than most winter squash, and after roasting it can be eaten with the flesh, providing another texture to contrast against the center.

 You can use Delicata squash as a substitute for just about any other squash in your recipes, but to discover and appreciate it’s flavor and textures, we like a simple preparation.
 Slice and roast with a touch of rosemary, good olive oil, sea salt, and fresh cracked pepper.

 It’s funny how one of the greatest rewards of traveling is gifted when you get back home.

 Roasted Delicata Squash w/ Rosemary

-Toss all ingredients on a sheet pan (squash, rosemary, garlic, olive oil, salt, & pepper).
+- In bowl, toss all ingredients together to evenly coat the squash slices (squash, rosemary, garlic, olive oil, salt, & pepper).
+Lay the squash in a single on a sheet pan.
 Spread the squash to be in a single layer.